ADC overview

 ADC interface location

-The location of the ADC interfaces on the smart single-board computer is shown below:
+The location of the ADC interface on the smart main control board is shown below:

 ADC node usage example